motib/surprises/README.md

 [CoolLibri](https://www.coollibri.com/bibliotheque-en-ligne/mordechai-ben-ari/surprises-mathematiques_429665)
 or [Cassini](https://store.cassini.fr/fr/hors-collection/145-surprises-mathematiques.html).

-**German**
+**German and Spanish**

-There is a PDF of a *preliminary* draft of a translation and a directory of the LaTeX files.
-Please contact me if you are a native speaker who is willing to edit the draft!
+For these languages, there is a PDF of a *preliminary* draft of a translation and a directory of the LaTeX files.
+Please contact me if you are a native speaker who is willing to edit a draft!

 **Hebrew**